scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure.md

 Scalar DL Auditor is an optional component that manages the identical states of Ledger to help clients to detect Byzantine faults.
 Using Auditor brings great benefit from the security perspective but it comes with extra processing costs.

-Note: Optional sections are mandatory to enable the auditor service.

 ## What we create

 ![image](images/azure-diagram.png)